Supplement and Herb Guide for Arthritis Symptoms

 What we know: Topically, appears to be an anti-inflammatory.

-Studies: Controlled studies as a topical application for DMSO and OA have yielded conflicting results.
+Studies: Controlled studies as a topical application for DMSO for arthritis, specifically for OA, have yielded conflicting results.
 Few human studies.

 Dosage: Cream, gel; topically, 25 percent DMSO solution; take internally, only if prescribed by a physician.

 *Side effects of DMSO taken internally include headache, dizziness, drowsiness, nausea, vomiting, diarrhea, constipation and anorexia.